ashutoshaay26/ashutoshaay26.github.io/_pages/about.md

 * **December 2,2020** The work "Relational Boosted Bandits" was accepted as full paper at [AAAI 2021](https://aaai.org/Conferences/AAAI-21/aaai21call/).[Pre-print](https://arxiv.org/pdf/2012.09220.pdf)
 * **August 22, 2020** The workshop paper "Relational Contextual Bandits" was accepted at [2020 REVEAL: Bandit and Reinforcement Learning from User Interactions, ACM Recommender Systems](https://sites.google.com/view/reveal2020/home?authuser=0)

 * **August 5, 2020** Selected for [Google AI Summer School](https://sites.google.com/view/aisummerschool2020/home), hosted by Google Research India.
 I'm one of the 150 recipients among thousand of applications.
-The summer school will be held from 20 august to 22 august 2020.
+The summer school was held from 20 august to 22 august 2020.

 * **July 27, 2020** Invited as guest speaker to present "Introduction to Deep Reinforcement Learning and applications" at [Clique community: A project based community for women in STEM](https://www.linkedin.com/company/clique-interestship/)